deutsche-nationalbibliothek/aras-py/README.md

 This tool helps to retrieve artifacts from the DNB Repository via ARAS via its REST interface.

+To test the interplay you can mock an ARAS REST API with [mockils](https://github.com/deutsche-nationalbibliothek/mockils).

 This projects uses [poetry](https://python-poetry.org/).

 ## Installation